 Registrations are now open.
 Please go to the Registration page for details and links to the FFA portal.

-All registrations are due by Sunday 1st March to be eligible for the early bird discount.
-Any late registrations will be placed on a waiting list and will only be accepted at the club’s discretion, pending there is space in a team.
-Registrations for teams in the Under 12 age group and older will likely close earlier once teams have reached capacity.
+All registrations are due by Sunday 1st March, however registrations for teams in the Under 12 age group and older will likely close earlier once teams have reached capacity.
 Please register early to avoid disappointment!